-- 5. On the file system, , create a parent directory for each product (for example, OraDB12c) to hold the installation directories. - 6.
-Download all of the installation archive files to the directory you created for the product. - 7.
-Verify that the files you downloaded are the same size as the corresponding files on Oracle Technology Network.
-Also verify the checksums are the same as noted on Oracle Technology Network using a command similar to the following, where filename is the name of the file you downloaded:
+7. Verify that the files you downloaded are the same size as the corresponding files on the Oracle website.
+Also verify the checksums are the same as noted on the Oracle website using a command similar to the following, where filename is the name of the file you downloaded: